FREE SHIPPING *

 - fixed fire protection equipment;

-- refrigerated truck cells and refrigerator trailers;
+- cold rooms of refrigerated trucks and trailers;

-- electrical switches.
+- electric switches.

 - from the installation of the equipment;